Changes for Amazon Print-on-Demand

 So what will these changes mean for authors?
-And for new authors deciding whether to use print-on-demand or just offer their work digitally, what can KDP offer?
+What can KDP offer new authors deciding whether to use print-on-demand or just offer their work digitally?

 While CreateSpace has yet to officially close, authors are being encouraged to switch over now.
 The good news is, this process is quick and easy.
 The process starts the same way as creating a new Amazon print-on-demand paperback with KDP, but you’ll skip many of the steps by inputting an ISBN from an existing CreateSpace title.
 Your book will be reviewed, which usually takes less than 24 hours, but will remain on sale during the transition.

 For new authors, the switch will mean little more than making print-on-demand for Amazon customers even more convenient.
 Amazon says the new system will offer “a more seamless experience for managing your paperback and digital books,” and KDP will offer additional services that CreateSpace did not.

 For one, you’ll be able to purchase Amazon ads for your print-on-demand paperbacks.
 Authors will now be able to access locally printed author copies in Europe.
 KDP print will allow you to track your sales and downloads for both print and eBooks in one place.
 This is not only a timesaver, but also allows you to easily view the big picture of how your book is doing.
 While KDP sales reports used to only be viewable by individual month, this is no longer the case – you can view the sales history for your book’s entire lifetime, in both digital and print formats.

 KDP also now offers expanded distribution for bookstores and libraries, international distribution, and royalties in line with what CreateSpace had been offering for years.
 In terms of design, KDP is also providing trim options that CreateSpace did not.
 And crucially, KDP does not take down the previous version of your book while approval is pending for a new version.